 |Walvoord, John F., and Roy B. Zuck, The Bible Knowledge Commentary, Wheaton, IL: Scripture Press Publications, 1983, 1985.|

-So, since 1 Corinthians was written as early as 54 A.D., that would mean that from the event (Jesus' death, burial, and resurrection) to writing it down is 24 years.
+So, since 1 Corinthians was written as early as A.D.
+54, that would mean that from the event (Jesus' death, burial, and resurrection) to writing it down is 24 years.
 That is a very short period of time.
 Remember, there were plenty of Christians around who could have corrected the writings of Paul if he was in error.
 But we have no record at all of any corrections or challenges to the death, burial, and resurrection of Christ from anyone: Roman, Jew, or other Christians.
 What's more, Paul mentions that he had previous delivered this creed to the Corinthians (i.e., taught it to them in person) some time prior to sending the letter.
 Paul Himself received the creed sometime before that (probably during his trip to Jerusalem), and the creed had to already be in use before Paul could receive it.
 Thus, what Paul wrote here represents an oral formula that seems to go back to the very beginning of the Christian movement.

-We must note here that some critics of the Bible claim that there is no extrabiblical evidence of Christ (not true) and that because of it, He didn't exist (see Did Jesus ever exist?).
+We must note here that some critics of the Bible claim that there is no extrabiblical evidence of Christ (not true).
+And that because of it, He didn't exist (see Did Jesus ever exist?).
 The sword cuts both ways.
 If they can say that Jesus' events aren't real because there is no extrabiblical evidence mentioning them, then we can also say that since there are no extrabiblical accounts refuting the death, burial, and resurrection of Christ, then it must be true.
-In other words, lack of extrabiblical writings does not prove that Christ did not live and did not die.
+In other words, the lack of extra-biblical writings does not prove that Christ did not live and did not die.